 - From Gerlach, the nearest full-service medical facility is over 70 miles away in Fernley.
 An emergency phone is located at the Washoe County Sheriff’s office in Gerlach.

-- Rattlesnakes, scorpions, mountain lions and coyotes are in the area.
-Be wildlife aware.
+- Be wildlife aware.
+Rattlesnakes, scorpions, mountain lions and coyotes are in the area.

-- Limit noise from generators, keep speeds slow through camping areas.
+- Keep speeds slow through camping areas.

 - Respect private property.
 Leave gates as you find them.